 Thus, a civil right, although it can also be considered truly “natural,” cannot be considered unalienable and truly fundamental.
 Yet, as Thomas Paine noted, we do not enter society to be worse off than before!
 This is part of the reason we have come together as a society!
-To enjoy the security that can come with the existence of that legitimate civil privileges due to the efficiency it creates for the exercise of the fundamental rights had by all men!
+To enjoy the security that can come with the existence of legitimate civil privileges due to the efficiency it creates for the exercise of the fundamental rights had by all men!

 But it must needs be remembered that even civil rights have corresponding civil duties!
 Absent the fulfilling of civil duties comes the criminal behavior that is justifiably punished due to the palpable harm it has on other members of society!
 With the collective extension of society’s individual rights of self defense comes the duty to help support that defense.
 With the civil right of due process, and a jury trial comes the duty to help out in that process when the situation calls for that support.
 Whether that is by tax money, or by even being on a jury yourself, the right is still inseparably connected with a duty.

 Yet, nobody, even those in government, can enforce a duty that does not legitimately rest on any particular person.
 No one can claim a “civil right” that cannot be based on a fundamental right!
 For example, although everyone has a legal duty to not harm another’s property, nobody can possibly have a legal duty to impart of the fruit of his labors to any other person!
 For government officials, the standard is no different!
 To enforce a non-existent “duty” on other people is just as criminal as those people not fulfilling actual duties that do indeed exist!
-One has a right to be secure in his property, and along with it, the duty to respect that right in other people…but no one can possibly have a right to another person’s service or time, and thus, no one can possibly use government to enforce an imaginary legal “duty” towards the same end!
+One has a right to be secure in his property, and along with it, the duty to respect that right in other people…but no one can possibly have a right to another person’s service or time, and thus, no one can possibly use, legitimately, government to enforce an imaginary legal “duty” towards the same end!
 Society itself, even for something as vague as “the public good,” cannot have any sort of collective right or duty outside of the individuals’ own rights and duties!

 As the french economist Frederic Bastiat succinctly stated: